klungo-wq/Vault/Galatians Chapter 6 Verse 5.md

->For each one will carry his own load*
+>"For each one will carry his own load*"

 (Footnote says * Or load of responsibility)